Irish Army Mutiny

-Maj.
-Gen. Liam Tobin, a leading figure in the Army Mutiny.

 The Army Mutiny was an Irish Army crisis in March 1924 provoked by a proposed reduction in army numbers in the immediate post-Civil War period.
 A second grievance concerned the handling of the Northern Boundary problem.
 As the prelude to a coup d'état, the decisions made by influential politicians and soldiers at the time have continuing significance for the Government of Ireland.

 National Army

 In the early weeks of the Civil War, the National Army comprised 7,000 men.
 These came mainly from pro-Treaty IRA brigades, especially the Dublin Guard whose members had personal ties to Michael Collins.
-They faced around 15,000 anti-Treaty IRA men and Collins recruited experienced soldiers from wherever he could.
+They faced around 15,000 anti-Treaty IRA men and Collins needed to recruit experienced soldiers from wherever he could.
 The army's size mushroomed to 55,000 men, many of whom were Irishmen with combat experience in World War I – 20,000 National Volunteers had joined the British Army on the urgings of Nationalist leader John Redmond.

 Likewise, Irishmen who had served in the British army accounted for over half of the 3,500 officers.
 W.R.E.
 Murphy, second-in-command (January–May 1923), had been a lieutenant colonel in the British Army, as had Emmet Dalton.
 Two more of the senior generals, John T. Prout and J.J.
 "Ginger" O'Connell, had served in the United States Army.
 Collins promoted fellow-members of the Irish Republican Brotherhood but was slow to put Squad members in high positions.